aritchie/blog/input/posts/introducingshiny.md

     - Shiny
 ---

+# THIS ARTICLE WAS FOR SHINY 1.x AND NOW DEPRECATED

 ### What is it?
 Ever wanted to write a backgrounding experience that is consistent across all of the .NET platforms you work with?
 Between Xamarin Android, Xamarin iOS, and the Universal Windows Platform (UWP) - there are a variety of issues that I've seen commonly occuring that makes this difficult.
 As .NET developers, we often want our dependency injection, our async/awaits, and our general way of doing things in our ecosystem.
 The mobile platforms really flipped us on our head.
 Android has services & broadcast receivers, iOS has too many different ways of coming at backgrounding, and UWP is somewhere in between.